Breakpoint

 The debugging interface of Eclipse with a program suspended at a breakpoint.
 Panels with stack trace (upper left) and watched variables (upper right) can be seen.

 In software development, a breakpoint is an intentional stopping or pausing place in a program, put in place for debugging purposes.
 It is also sometimes simply referred to as a pause.

 More generally, a breakpoint is a means of acquiring knowledge about a program during its execution.
-During the interruption, the programmer inspects the test environment (general-purpose registers, memory, logs, files, etc.) to find out whether the program is functioning as expected.
+During the interruption, the programmer inspects the test environment (general-purpose registers, memory, logs, files, etc.) to determine whether the program is functioning as expected.
 In practice, a breakpoint consists of one or more conditions that determine when a program's execution should be interrupted.

 History

 Breakpoints were invented for ENIAC, one of the earliest digital computers, by programmer Betty Holberton.
 In the initial design of ENIAC, program flow was set by plugging cables from one unit to another.
 To make the program stop at a certain point, a cable was removed, called a breakpoint.